goruck/smart-zoneminder/README.md

 The performance using the Google Coral dev board can be found [here](https://coral.withgoogle.com/docs/edgetpu/faq/) which shows that for MobileNet v1 an inference takes 2.2 ms using the TPU (image size of 224x224).

-## Face Detection / Recognition Tuning
+## Face Detection and Recognition Tuning

 The face detection and recognition accuracy vs compute can be adjusted by a few parameters found in [config.json](./face-det-rec/config.json).
 These are: